Reddy9666/Hospital-Observation-Unit-Predictive-Model/README.md

-# Optimization-of-Observation-unit-in-a-hospital

-## Hospital Observation Unit Predictive Model
+# Hospital Observation Unit Predictive Model
 #### Executive Summary
 This repository contains the code and documentation for a predictive model developed to identify patients who are more likely to be flipped from observation to inpatient status in a hospital's observation unit.
 Additionally, the model aims to establish which Diagnosis-Related Group (DRG) codes are associated with longer stays and have a high flip ratio.
 The model utilizes binary classification and logistic regression techniques with patient information as predictors to achieve these objectives.